 Are you currently using MongoDB as your database, but finding it difficult to manage and scale?
 It may be time to consider migrating to MongoDB Atlas, a fully-managed cloud database service that provides increased flexibility, scalability, and security.
-In this blog post, I will walk you through the steps and commands required for a successful migration from local MongoDB to MongoDB Atlas.
+In this blog post, I will walk you through the steps and commands required for a successful MongoDB to Atlas Migration from local MongoDB to MongoDB Atlas.

 - MongoDB service is running on your local server

 - Atlas cluster is created